hippke/Pandora/README.md

 - Full and partial planet-moon eclipses
 - Barycentric motion of planet and moon

 To search for moons, Pandora can used with nested samplers, e.g. [UltraNest](https://github.com/JohannesBuchner/UltraNest) or [dynesty](https://github.com/joshspeagle/dynesty).
-We provide an [example workflow](link).
+We will provide an example workflow for injection and retrievals soon.
 Pandora is fast, calculating 10,000 models and log-likelihood evaluation per second (give or take an order of magnitude, depending on parameters and data).
 This means that a retrieval with 250 Mio. evaluations until convergence takes about 5 hours on a single core.
 Scaling with cores is worse than linear.
 For searches in large amounts of data, it is most efficient to assign one core per lightcurve.

 ### Create transit lightcurve